 To activate the iMovie picture in picture effect, Advanced Tools must be turned on.
 You can go to iMovie Preferences, and click "General", and then you will see a popup window as below.
 Select "Show Advanced Tools" to turn it on.

-In the Event Browser, choose a video clip that you want to apply as a picture in picture clip and drag it to the Project Library on where you want to add your picture in picture.
+In the Event Browser, choose a video clip that you want to apply as a picture in picture clip and drag it to the Project Library where you want to add your picture-in-picture effect.
 And a menu will pop up, choose "Picture in Picture" to apply video picture in picture effect in iMovie.

-Part 3： Adding and adjusting picture in picture effect in iMovie 10
+Part 3: Add and Adjust Picture in Picture Effect in iMovie 10

 If you are using the iMovie 10 version, you will find the above steps of adding PIP effects to video in iMovie is not suitable.
-Don’t worry, below are the steps about how to add and adjust the Picture in Picture in iMovie 10.
+Don’t worry, below are the steps about how to add and adjust the picture-in-picture effect in iMovie 10.

 Step 1.
-Click the Video Overlay Settings icon and in the pop-up interface click the Picture in Picture option from the drop-down box.
+Click the Video Overlay Settings icon, and click the Picture in Picture option from the drop-down box.

 Step 3.
 Click the Apply button to save the changes and apply the PiP effect.